 "It's post time with Pickel on the pole - and they're off, ladies and gentlemen!
 Pickel in the lead down the first straight-away.
-Now coming up to a dreaded and grueling butt joint - side-to-side they're wailing and flailing, Estwing-to-Estwing towards the finish!"
+Now coming up to the last dreaded, grueling butt joint: side-to-side they're wailing and flailing, Estwing-to-Estwing towards the finish!"

 And so it went - first left-handed, then right, then back to left, and finally flailing with both arms at once.
 As we neared home-stretch it was hard to say what hurt more - our stomachs from the uncontrollable fits of laughter, or our arms from the brutal punishment of those S-curves!

 There were no witnesses to our tomfoolery that day, and I honestly don't remember which one of us